dehlen/Capture/README.md

 ## Caveats
 - Currently only GIF export is allowed
-- Stopping a recording is not possible via a menu item
+- Stopping a recording is not possible via a menu item [👨‍💻 available in develop]
 - There is no way to specify audio sources
 - You can only select an open window.
-The selected recording frame is not resizable.
+The selected recording frame is not resizable. [👨‍💻 available in develop]

 ## Dependencies